Pastorale (album)

-Pastorale is an album by Italian pianist Stefano Battaglia with Michele Rabbia on electronics and percussion recorded in 2009 and released on the ECM label.
+Pastorale is an album by Italian pianist Stefano Battaglia with Michele Rabbia on electronics and percussion recorded in March 2009 and released on ECM the following year.

 Reception

 The All About Jazz review by John Kelman said that "An album of contrasting dark thoughts and brighter ideations, the masterful Pastorale strikes an almost immediate subconscious chord.
-Resonating on a deep level, it's Battaglia's purest, most vividly evocative—and provocative—album to date".
+Resonating on a deep level, it's Battaglia's purest, most vividly evocative—and provocative—album to date."

-The Independent's Phil Johnson said "The spare, nuanced music is as close to John Cage or Morton Feldman as it is to jazz, but despite the limited instrumentation a great variety of sound is conjured up".
+The Independent's Phil Johnson said "The spare, nuanced music is as close to John Cage or Morton Feldman as it is to jazz, but despite the limited instrumentation a great variety of sound is conjured up."

 Track listing

 All compositions by Stefano Battaglia and Michele Rabbia except where noted.